jsenv/importmap-eslint-resolver/README.md

 # Advanced configuration example

 In a project mixing files written for the browser AND for Node.js you should tell ESLint which are which.
-This is possible thanks to `overrides` documented on ESLint in [Configuration Based on Glob Patterns](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-based-on-glob-patterns).
+This is possible thanks to "overrides" documented on ESLint in [Configuration Based on Glob Patterns](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-based-on-glob-patterns).

-`.eslintrc.cjs`
+_eslintrc.cjs_:

 ```js
 const eslintConfig = {
   plugins: ["import"],
   overrides: [],
 }
 // by default consider files as written for browsers
 Object.assign(eslintConfig, {
   env: {